Have an awesome elephant experience in stunning rural Thailand

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 You can depart from Surin (where the elephant project is located) at any time on your end date, although hotel checkout is at 11am.
 A return transfer back to Bangkok is not included but the local team can help you arrange this.
 As the journey from Surin to Bangkok takes around 7 hours we strongly recommend you spend an extra night in Bangkok after your programme and fly home the day after your programme ends.
-Our co-ordinators in country can help you book an extra night in Bangkok.
+Our coordinators in-country can help you book an extra night in Bangkok.

-On the days you are staying in the elephant village you will live as a local villager, staying in the house of the village elder and his family.
-You will be staying in the house with the rest of your group, and the project co-ordinator will also be staying in the homestay with you.
-You will be expected to help out with duties such as cleaning and cooking, living as a member of the family.
-Accommodation in the homestay is very basic but is comfortable, clean and welcoming, and your host family will take wonderful care of you during your stay with them.
+You’ll spend four nights a week at the elephant village (Monday, Tuesday, Wednesday, Thursday), living as a local villager.
+You’ll stay in the house of the village elder and his family, with the rest of your group and the project coordinator.
+Accommodation is very basic but is comfortable, clean, and welcoming, and your host family will take wonderful care of you during your stay with them.
 You’ll be expected to help out with duties such as cleaning and cooking as well.
-It's a truly cultural immersion!
+It's a true cultural immersion!

-During your homestay you will be staying in shared rooms, sleeping up to five per room, on mattresses on the floor.
+You’ll be sleeping in shared rooms, with up to five per room, on mattresses on the floor.
 The rooms are clean and there are fans, and mosquito nets at the windows.
-There is a shared living space with floor cushions and a large shared kitchen where you can help the family prepare traditional Thai meals.
+There is a shared living space with floor cushions and a large kitchen where you can help the family prepare traditional Thai meals.
 The shared bathrooms have warm water and western toilets.
-You will also have WiFi accessible.
+You’ll also have WiFi.

 Three meals a day are included on the days in the week that you are at the elephant village.
 The rest of the time you’ll have to buy your meals yourself.
-On your first Monday, breakfast in Surin is not included, but you will arrive in the elephant village in time for an inclusive lunch.
-On Thursdays, breakfast and lunch are included before you leave and transfer back to Surin.
+On your first Monday, Breakfast in Surin is not included, but you’ll arrive in the elephant village in time for an inclusive lunch.
+On Fridays, breakfast and lunch are included before you leave and transfer back to Surin.

 Minimum age to participate in this programme is 18.

 Without a visa, British nationals arriving by land or air can remain in Thailand for a maximum of 30 days.
-If you wish to stay for longer, you will need to apply for a visa before you depart the UK.
-If you are not planning on working this will be in the form of a 60 day tourist visa in advance of travel.
+If you wish to stay for longer, you will need to apply for a 60-day tourist visa in advance of travel.
 You’ll need to have at least 6 months’ validity remaining on your passport from your date of entry into Thailand.